rifaibassel/OctoFarm-Documentation/src/getting-started/octofarm-faq.md

 ## Commands fail to send to OctoPrint but status updates?
 This is usually a routing issue.
 Make sure the client your accessing OctoFarm from can connect to the OctoPrint instances as the commands are currently sent client side.

+## Can I install OctoFarm on OctoPi?
+No, to put it bluntly.
+Due to MongoDB's 64-bit requirement this is currently not possible nor recommended.
+OctoFarm has a chance (albeit slim) to interferr with a print by taking CPU away from your OctoPrint instance.
+This setup is not recommended and not supported in anyway by the team at OctoFarm.